-- 6.3.1 The faculty role includes contributions to the achievement of the College's mission through effective participation in governance activities including leadership roles at the program, divisional, or College-wide levels.
+6.3.1 The faculty role includes contributions to the achievement of the College's mission through effective participation in governance activities including leadership roles at the program, divisional, or College-wide levels.
 These contributions may require the capacity to work collaboratively with other members of the College community, including activities related to alumni and the College Foundation.
-In Political Science we will evaluate the amount and quality of a faculty member's performance in all activities that contribute to providing civic education and general liberal arts education to students not majoring in Political Science.
-Such activities might include (1) courses offered, (2) presentations made or campus educational events and projects supported, (3) the building of, and/or contributions to programs open to the college community as a whole, and (4) service on formal committees or task forces that support civic or liberal arts education. - 6.3.2 Faculty may also contribute in broader arenas such as state or regional organizations or disciplinary associations.
+In sustainability we will evaluate the amount and quality of a faculty member's to enhance sustainability and social and ecological awareness on campus as well as enhance the sustainability of the campus community, operations and facilities.

+- 6.3.2 Faculty may also contribute in broader arenas such as state or regional organizations or disciplinary associations.
 In addition, faculty may contribute to the College's public mission through service to our community, region, and the State or the Nation.
-In Political Science, community service that provides civic education and general liberal arts education to individuals or community groups is highly valued.
-Such community activities might include (1) courses offered, (2) presentations made, (3) the building of and/or contribution to, programs open to members of the local community, (4) evaluations of, or proposals for, public policies, and (5) service in community organizations. - 6.3.3 Normally the College expects probationary faculty to serve the College and community in selected activities, while faculty who are tenured and/or of senior rank would be expected to have more substantial records in this area, as demonstrated by achievements in leadership on campus and to their disciplines and professional organizations. - 6.3.4 Evaluation of achievements in this area focuses on the significance of participation, the impact of service, the scope of responsibilities, and the effectiveness of participation.
-Clear goals, adequate preparation and appropriate methods of providing service, significant results of the service, and reflection on the contribution and its use to improve the quality of future service are all aspects of documenting achievement in campus and community service.
+In Sustainability, community service that provides education and empowerment to individuals or community groups is highly valued.
+Such community activities might include (1) courses offered, (2) presentations made, (3) the building of and/or contribution to, programs open to members of the local community, (4) evaluations of, or proposals for, public policies, and (5) service to community organizations. - 6.3.3 Normally the College expects probationary faculty to serve the College and community in selected activities, while faculty who are tenured and/or of senior rank would be expected to have more substantial records in this area, as demonstrated by achievements in leadership on campus and to their disciplines and professional organizations. - 6.3.4 Evaluation of achievements in this area focuses on the significance of participation, the impact of service, the scope of responsibilities, and the effectiveness of participation.
+Clear goals, adequate preparation and appropriate methods of providing service, significant results of the service, and reflection on the contribution and its use to improve the quality of future service are all aspects of documenting achievement in campus and community service. - 86.3.5 Evidence of effectiveness in College or community service may include such items as: - 6.3.5.1 One or more instances when one has used one's professional skills or knowledge for the benefit of the College, or of a non-college group or individual. - 6.3.5.2 Contributions to professional organizations that are focused on service or professional responsibility as opposed to scholarship, research, or artistic/creative work.
+For example, an officership or service on a professional board may be more appropriately listed here, whereas editing a special issue of a journal may be more appropriately listed under the section on scholarship.

-- 6.3.5 Evidence of effectiveness in College or community service may include such items as: - 6.3.5.1 One or more instances when one has used one's professional skills or knowledge for the benefit of the College, or of a non-college group or individual. - 6.3.5.2 Contributions to professional organizations that are focused on service or professional responsibility as opposed to scholarship, research, or artistic/creative work.
-For example, an officership or service on a professional board may be more appropriately listed here, whereas editing a special issue of a journal may be more appropriately listed under the section on scholarship. - 6.3.5.3 General civic or community activities to which one has contributed one's professional skills or a significant amount of time, talent, energy, and involvement beyond that which might be expected by the usual citizen or member.
+6.3.5.3 General civic or community activities to which one has contributed one's professional skills or a significant amount of time, talent, energy, and involvement beyond that which might be expected by the usual citizen or